-Finding your best fit MBA program as a working professional starts with self-reflection.
+Finding your best fit full-time MBA program starts with self-reflection.
 While factors like rankings or a business school's brand recognition can play a role, fit ultimately comes down to your unique needs and wants.

-If you haven't already done so, check out the first guide in our experienced professionals' MBA admissions process guide series for guidance on self-reflection as it relates to your goals, your background, and the story you want to tell with your applications.
+If you haven't done so already, check out the first guide in our early professionals' MBA admissions process guide series for guidance on self-reflection as it relates to your goals, your background, and the story you want to tell with your applications.